devsu/bitbucket-to-elasticsearch/README.md

 # Bitbucket to Elastic Search

 A utility to import the information from Bitbucket cloud to Elastic Search for analytics.
+Inspired on [github-to-es](https://github.com/grafana/github-to-es).

-## Status
+## Requirements

-Under development, not working yet
+Requires node 10 or superior, because it uses async iterators.

 ## Installation and Usage